On the membership of two-variable Rational Inner Functions in spaces of Dirichlet-type: Proofs of the main results

-\textbf{Case 2: Different initial segments-same contact order} Here we need to clarify what exactly is meant by "different" initial segments.
-Let us be more precise.
-As we mentioned already, $q_j(z_2),q_k(z_2)\in \mathbb{R}[z_2]$ will be two polynomials with real coefficients which differ in at least one coefficient.
+\textbf{Case 2: Different initial segments-same contact order} Here we need to clarify what exactly is meant by ``different" initial segments.
+Let us be more precise: $q_j,q_k\in \mathbb{R}[z_2]$ are two polynomials with real coefficients which differ in at least one coefficient.
 This means that